Craft and design projects in Denmark and abroad

 You must attach the following:

-• Project description.
-No more than one page of 2.400 characters, including spaces and budget (PDF or Word).
+- Project description.
+No more than one page of 2.400 characters, including spaces (PDF or Word).
 You MUST use the mandatory template.
 Please do not remove the questions from the template.
 Download the template here.

-• Budget: Fill out the budget in the same mandatory template as the project description.
+- Budget: Fill out the budget and financing plan in the mandatory template.
+Download template here.

-• No more than two A4 pages with relevant images that visualises the project for which you have applied for funding.
+- No more than three A4 pages with relevant images that visualises the project for which you have applied for funding.
 The pictorial material may be photos, sketches or other images (file format: PDF or Word).

-• If relevant, no more than five A4 sheets of images documenting previous work (PDF or Word).
+- No more than three A4 sheets of images documenting previous work (PDF or Word).

 Please do not attach inspirational pictures, moodboards or other pictures of the work of others.